 ABC is a proponent of Bird Smart Wind Energy, which is described in some detail in Hutchins et al. (2016).
 In the case of wind energy, careful wind generation siting is crucial in preventing the unintended impacts to native bird and bat species, and ABC is concerned that the proposed site for this project poses an unacceptably high risk to protected and shared Canadian and U.S. wildlife.
-In the United States, the second leading wind power producer in the world, this risk can be substantial, with hundreds of thousands of birds and bats being killed annually, at minimum, through collisions with the fast-moving turbine blades (Erickson et al. 2015, Smallwood, 2013, Loss et al. 2013).
-This estimate balloons into the tens of millions when collisions and electrocutions at their associated infrastructure, notably power lines and towers, is included (Loss et al. 2015).
+In the United States, the second leading wind power producer in the world, this risk can be substantial, with hundreds of thousands of birds and bats being killed annually, at minimum, through collisions with the fast-moving turbine blades (Erickson et al. 2015, Smallwood, 2013, Loss et al. 2013; Smallwood and Thelander 2008).
+This estimate balloons into the tens of millions when collisions and electrocutions at their associated infrastructure, notably power lines and towers, are included (Loss et al. 2015).
 Wind turbines are also known to cause displacement and reproductive failure in declining grassland breeding birds (e.g., Shaffer and Buhl 2015, Stevens et al. 2013).

-The wind energy industry publically claims to be concerned about bird and bat mortality, but continues to try to build large, commercial wind energy facilities in major migratory corridors and sensitive breeding areas for birds and bats in the United States (Casey 2015), thus placing our continent's ecologically important wildlife at great risk.
+The wind energy industry publically claims to be concerned about bird and bat mortality, but continues to try to build large, commercial wind energy facilities in major migratory corridors and sensitive breeding areas for birds and bats in the United States (Casey 2015) and Canada, thus placing our continent's ecologically important wildlife at great risk.
 Canada would do well not to replicate U.S. mistakes and should better regulate the wind energy industry to avoid such losses.
+We note that Saskatchewan recently developed new regulations to protect wildlife from poorly sited wind energy development following its cancellation of the Chaplin Lake Wind Energy Project (Saskatchewan Ministry of the Environment 2016) and we hope that all Canadian provinces and U.S. states will soon follow their lead.

 Some segments of the public, and even some mainstream conservation organizations, seem to be treating large scale, commercial wind energy as if it were our only hope to address global climate change.
-In fact, there are many other alternative approaches, such as forest, soil, ecosystem, and biodiversity conservation, energy efficiency, reduction in meat consumption, and distributed solar on our already-built environment, that would be just as effective, but not have the same destructive impacts on wildlife as large, commercial wind energy projects.
+In fact, there are many other alternative approaches, such as forest, soil, ecosystem, and biodiversity conservation, energy efficiency, reduction in meat consumption, and distributed solar on our already-built environment, that would be just as effective, but will not have the same destructive impacts on wildlife as poorly sited, large, commercial wind energy projects.
 Even the U.S. Fish and Wildlife Service recognizes that the contribution of wind energy to addressing climate change will be minimal at best: